bartossh/bzz/README.md

 ### WASM

-- To build for Wab Assembly run command: `make web`.
+- To build for Wab Assembly run command: `make wasm`.
 - To check build `cd` in to `web_build` directory and run `python -m http.server 8080` go in your browser to [http://localhost:8080](http://localhost:8080)